corinis/webdav-servlet/README.md

 as "vcard".
 The sample implementation allows for that by storing the information received onto the file system.

+The store class is a little more complex with REPORT support and custom namespace extension in order to support more clients.

 Note: This is not a full sync solution, but rather a simple proof of concept.
 It will allow you to our of the box sync the contacts of i.e. 2 computers running thunderbird.